Ashutoshss/InfraredSensorModule/README.md

 ## Note
 -The project's main board is completed and submitted, but the etching board is still not ready.
-I was trying to make this using etching, but I will complete it later.
+I was tried making this using etching technique, but I will complete it later.

 ## Repository Owner
 - Ashutosh Singh